Why care about Southern Grasslands?

-- they are hotspots of biodiversity rich in endemic and undescribed species
+Native grasslands are hotspots of biodiversity rich in endemic and undescribed species.

-- they provide ecosystem services such as reducing topsoil erosion and runoff, improving water quality, and carbon sequestration
+The South’s native grasslands provide ecosystem services such as reducing topsoil erosion and runoff, improving water quality, and carbon sequestration.

-- grasslands supply us with a large number of native plant species used in horticultural trade (e.g. coneflowers), ecological restoration (warm-season grasses & milkweeds), and biofuel production (switchgrass)
+Native grasslands supply us with a large number of native plant species used in horticultural trade (e.g. coneflowers), ecological restoration (warm-season grasses & milkweeds), and biofuel production (switchgrass).

-- grasslands played an important part in the human history of the Southeast, influencing the locations of towns and cities, patterns of settlement, industry, agriculture, and other land use
+Our native grasslands played an important part in the human history of the Southeast, influencing the locations of towns and cities, patterns of settlement, industry, agriculture, and other land use.

 The challenges facing southern grasslands are complex